Szarlej Mine: Szarlej Underground Construction Society

 In 1861, a new washing plant was built for the mine, equipped with two boilers from the C. Hoppe plant in Berlin; in 1863, a third boiler from H. Koetz in Zabrze was added (in 1888, the washing plant was purchased by the Jenny Otto zinc and lead ore mine from Rozbark).

-The main building of the washing plant had an area of 220 × 50 ft and housed a processing plant for lead ore (which occurred in small concentrations together with dolomite and galman) and galman.
-The galman washing plant was equipped with a high-pressure steam engine.
-The second building had an area of 220 × 25 ft and contained lead ore and galman sludge processing plants and a boiler room.
-Near the washing plant were two settlers, one for lead sludge and the other for galman sludge.
+The main building of the washing plant had an area of 220 × 50 ft and housed a processing plant for lead ore (which occurred in small concentrations together with dolomite and calamine) and calamine.
+The calamine washing plant was equipped with a high-pressure steam engine.
+The second building had an area of 220 × 25 ft and contained lead ore and calamine sludge processing plants and a boiler room.
+Near the washing plant were two settlers, one for lead sludge and the other for calamine sludge.